Why a nature festival?

 Nature Conservation Society of SA is a voluntary body with members drawn from all parts of the State and all walks of life.

-NCSSA have been a strong supporter of the Amongst It project and Nature Festival project since our inception.
+NCSSA have been a strong supporter of the Nature Festival project since our inception and were the second host of the festival.

 Conservation SA is the voice for South Australia's environment.
 They've been committed to protecting nature in SA for more than 50 years.